Queuni/Match3-Core/README.md

 - Improve error message when the required env var is not set

 - Support config reload without restart via SIGHUP or file watch

+- Clean up the deprecated alias and point callers to the new name